 The starting salary will be good, you’ll learn a lot about how businesses operate, and you can also switch into a finance or sales/marketing role if you decide accounting isn’t for you.

-However, the first 3 I mentioned in this article are the BEST right now in my opinion.
-(Software, Digital Marketing, and Sales).
+However, the jobs that I mentioned above are the BEST right now in my opinion, and some of the most popular jobs that people recommend.

 That doesn’t mean there aren’t good choices for you, though.

-For example, recruiting isn’t a bad job or career, especially when looking for entry-level positions as a recent graduate.
+For example, being a recruiter isn’t a bad job or career choice, especially when looking for entry-level positions as a recent graduate.

-Yet I didn’t put “Recruiter” on the list because I feel Sales is better (and very similar, even though most people don’t realize it).
+Yet I didn’t put “recruiter” on the list because I feel working as a salesperson or account manager is better (and very similar, even though most people don’t realize it).

-If you’re passionate about something else, you’ll probably succeed with it!
+If you’re passionate about an area not mentioned above, you should go into that instead, and you’ll probably succeed with it!

 Passion goes a LONG way toward motivating you in your career, helping you stand out and get promotions, etc.